ibrahimmkhalid/ultralytics/docs/en/datasets/segment/index.md

 ### Generate Segmentation Dataset Using a Detection Model

-To auto-annotate your dataset using the Ultralytics framework, you can use the `auto_annotate` function as shown below:
+To auto-annotate your dataset using the SFDT_Ibrahim framework, you can use the `auto_annotate` function as shown below:

 !!! example

     === "Python"

         ```python
-        from ultralytics.data.annotator import auto_annotate
+        from sfdt_ibrahim.data.annotator import auto_annotate

         auto_annotate(data="path/to/images", det_model="yolo11x.pt", sam_model="sam_b.pt")
         ```